Even a mention of period cramps makes most women cringe.

 Applying a heat patch can help relieve menstrual cramps.
 One small study published in 2001 in Evidence-Based Nursing found that topically applied heat is just as effective as ibuprofen for period cramps.

 Nua’s expert-led product, Cramp Comfort, is a self-generated heat patch that keeps you warm for 8 hours.
 You can find your patch here.
+You can also try our period care products here.

 3. Exercise to get rid of period cramps